All 1st Years took part in a varied and exciting Induction Programme last week.

 In Digital Citizenship, Ms. Fusciardi taught us some tips and tricks on how to use our Ipads more effectively.
 We watched a programme called ‘the Social Dilemma’ and saw the damaging effects of social media behind the scenes.

-Mr. Fitzgerald explained how long the Loreto community has existed, the history of Mary Ball and how all Loreto schools used to teach through French.
+Mr. Fitzgerald explained how long the Loreto community has existed, the history of Teresa Ball and Mary Ward and how all Loreto schools used to teach through French.
 We learnt about the history of Loreto St. Stephen’s Green and about the devastating impact of the fire in the school in 1986 and how the whole school community came together to rebuild the school.

 The study skills webinar organised by Mr. O’Mahony and facilitated by our Tutors was very beneficial.
 We were shown the different ways to study and how we can use mind maps and flash cards more in our study time.